Zorium/zorium/README.md

 #### z.redraw()

-Redraw all previously rendered elements
+Redraw all previously rendered elements, batched by requestAnimationFrame
 This is called whenever a component's `state` is changed
 Call this whenever something changes the DOM state